NathanVuSwinburne/procurement-analytics-dashboard-tableau/README.md

 ---

 ## My Contribution
 This was a **group university project**.
 The original dashboard concept and overall structure were primarily designed by **Phuong Bao Minh Nguyen**.
+And **Gloria Halim** reports documentation and written analysis.

 My contributions focused on **extending the project beyond the original requirements**, particularly around usability and decision support: